Guides · DNS

 How to diagnose, in order

-1. Run the query against multiple resolvers using the DNS resolver comparison tool.
+- Run the query against multiple resolvers using the DNS resolver comparison tool.
 If some return the answer and some return SERVFAIL, you have a DNSSEC or partial-outage problem.
 If all agree on NXDOMAIN, the record really does not exist.
+For a quick single-name check first, the online nslookup tool shows NXDOMAIN in plain text.

 Why the right fix matters